MarceloDJunior/home-broker/README.md

 The frontend, built with Next.js 13, consumes the backend REST API and subscribes to server-sent events for real-time updates.

+The project aims to simulate a stock trading platform where users can create wallets, place buying and selling orders for assets, and see real-time updates of their transactions.
+It's designed to mimic the operations of a real-world stock trading platform.

 ## Project Structure

 - [**broker-service**](./broker-service/README.md): Contains the Go service that handles order matching logic.